RonenNess/ness-engine/README.md

 visual studio 2010 project to build the engine for 32/64 bit.

 builds:
-all the finished builds, ready to be used.
+all the finished builds, ready to be used. inside build you will find zip files containing everything you need for a ness-engine project

+include:
+all the ness-engine include files. but don't take them from here, they will be included inside the download zip you'll find in builds.